HoueePierrick/calendar-reacteur-front/README.md

 TO DO LIST

 Front-end
-0- Password validation
-1- Create sign-up modal
-2- Manage tokens (waiting for back)
+1- Manage tokens (waiting for back)
-3- Be able to edit events (waiting for back)
+2- Be able to edit events (waiting for back)

 Full-stack